Holy Week and Easter

 Participants are invited to follow Jesus on his journey to the cross.
 A printed guide is available.

 8 a.m., 10:15 a.m., 5 p.m.
 Holy Eucharist

 The 10:15 a.m. service begins in the Diocesan Close.

-We gather to recall Jesus’ entry into Jerusalem with the blessing of palms and a procession.
-The joyful arrival shifts to a drama of darkness and shadow as we read the story of Christ’s passion and death.
+We gather in the Diocesan Close to recall Jesus’ entry into Jerusalem with the blessing of palms and a procession.
+The joyful arrival shifts to drama as we read the story of Christ’s Passion and death.
 Children are welcome in worship, but the nursery is open for children four and younger during the 8 & 10:15 a.m. services.
 Children’s Chapel begins after the Collect of the Day.

 Wednesday of Holy Week: April 17

 12:05 p.m.
 Holy Eucharist